Crown Prince Receives Top Tawjihi Achievers

 Date

-Al Hussein bin Abdullah II on Thursday received top General Secondary Education Certificate Examination (Tawjihi) achievers for the 2023-2024 academic year, at Al Husseiniya Palace.
+AMMAN - HRH Crown Prince Hussein on Thursday received top General Secondary Education Certificate Examination (Tawjihi) achievers for the 2023-2024 academic year, at Al Husseiniya Palace.

-Crown Prince Al Hussein urged them to continue exerting their utmost efforts during their time at university, given the significance of these years in determining their future.
+Crown Prince Hussein urged them to continue exerting their utmost efforts during their time at university, given the significance of these years in determining their future, according to a Royal Court statement.

 The Crown Prince said that learning and gaining knowledge is an ongoing process, which requires students to continuously hone their skills in accordance with labour market needs.